 Two years later, Hutton died without having his theory gain wider acceptance.
 In fact, it seemed that his opponents had won the day and his ideas were on their way to obscurity.

 Yet today they form the fundamental basis of our own understanding of how our planet evolved.
 How is that possible?
 How did ideas that were almost stamped out, succeed in gaining dominance?
 And how come Hutton himself wasn’t able to do it?

 The above questions are key to unravelling the process through which contrarian ideas gain traction and eventually cause a paradigm shift.

 The setting for the showdown

-James Hutton’s key contribution to science was a new understanding of how the Earth was formed and which eventually led to determining how old it is.
+James Hutton’s key contribution to science was a new understanding of how the Earth was formed.
+This idea eventually led to the realization of how old our planet really is.

 During his time, the prevailing view was the Biblical interpretation of how the world was created.
 However, first chinks in the armor of that world view were starting to unravel.

 In the 1760s, Joseph Black (the same Joseph Black who would later deliver the first lecture on behalf of Hutton in 1785) discovered carbon dioxide and proved that air was not made of one type of matter, but instead could be subdivided.

 Geology too was slowly starting to come up with new theories.
 At the end of the 18th century (and well into the 19th century), the most popular theory on how the Earth was formed, was that of a German scientist, Abraham Gottlob Werner.